turingschool/career-development-curriculum-site/module_one/networking_activities.md

 * Utilize LinkedIn to find software developers from a company's page.
 You can decide if you want to reach out to someone who is junior or senior, and keep in mind that questions will be different depending on their level.
 * Send a LinkedIn message or find their email using resources on [this page](/resources/outreach_networking_resources) to introduce yourself and explain very clearly both what you want to talk to them about and *why* you specifically want to talk to them about this (as opposed to someone else).
 Why are they the right person for your questions?
 Provide them with a couple of options for times to talk.
+* Take notes during the conversation
+* Decide on one takeaway from the conversation that you can follow up on.
+This might mean doing a little research into something they mention or asking for an introduction to someone from their network.

-Suggestions for other junior developers:
+Suggestions for questions to other junior developers:
 * Tell me about your background.
 How did you get started in the tech industry?
-*
+* What strategies were successful for you as you applied to this company?
+* What kind of work do you do day-to-day?
+* How have you approached learning on the job?
+* What advice would you have for me as someone who is interested in this company?

-Suggestions for senior developers or hiring managers:
+Suggestions for questions to senior developers or hiring managers:
 * Tell me about your background.
 How did you get started in the tech industry?
 * At your company, what do you look for in junior developers?
 * What can junior developers do to help themselves stand out?
 * What do you enjoy about this company/industry?
 * What is the biggest problem facing your company/industry?
 * How does the software team work with other teams within the company?
+* What advice would you have for me as someone who is interested in this company?

 When to complete this by:
 * As soon as possible but by the end of Week 3 at the latest